 Dr. Thobani discussed these issues pertaining to race, white privilege, fragility, and respect with regard to the backlash faced by Dalhousie Student Union Vice-president (Academic and External,) Masuma Khan.

-For context: Khan presented a motion for the DSU (of which all council members voted in favour) to not partake in Canada 150 activities to stand in solidarity with the Indigenous peoples of Canada with the justification that Canada is more than 150 years old.
+For context: Khan presented a motion for the DSU (the votes in favour of passing had a strong majority) to not partake in Canada 150 activities to stand in solidarity with the Indigenous peoples of Canada with the justification that Canada is more than 150 years old.

 Due to a procedural issue, the motion did not pass.